Snowfall hits Triangle-areas; slick roads possible

 * Some evening rain

+Parts of the Triangle started to see light snowfall around 5, while other areas saw the change over from rain to snow between 7-8 a.m, while precipitation in some areas changed back to rain around noon.

-A Winter Weather Advisory has been issued for Durham beginning at 1 a.m.
-Wednesday and continuing until 11 a.m., the National Weather Service said Tuesday night.
-There could be some slick spots on the roads in the morning.
+A Winter Weather Advisory was issued for Durham beginning at 1 a.m.
+Wednesday and ended 11 a.m., the National Weather Service said Tuesday night.

 The advisory also covers the following counties: Alamance; Davidson; Forsyth; Granville; Guilford; Orange; Person; Randolph; Vance.